 Intellectual disability (ID) is a developmental disorder where an individual has significant difficulties with intellect and independent functioning that is identified before they turn 18 years old.
-In the past the intellectual disability has also called mental retardation and cognitive disability.
+In the past, intellectual disability has also been called mental retardation and cognitive disability.
 ID is a spectrum in which individuals may range from being more mildly to more profoundly affected in their abilities.
 The diagnosis of ID is typically made following the use of a standardized measurements of skills.
-About 1-3% of the general population is affected by intellectual disability (ID).
+About 1-3% of the general population is affected by ID.

 Multiple factors can contribute to someone developing ID, and can include both genetic and environmental (nongenetic) influences (called multifactorial).
 About 40% of those with ID, and up to about 50% of those with moderate to severe ID, will have an underlying genetic cause.
 Some nongenetic causes of ID include prenatal exposures (e.g. alcohol), infection during pregnancy or in childhood, birth complications, and brain injury or trauma.

 For those who have an underlying genetic condition as the cause of their ID, they may also have a chromosome abnormality or single gene disorder which can involve other health issues.
 The likelihood of an underlying genetic condition may be impacted by whether a child has other features or health problems, such as distinctive physical features, birth defects, seizures, etc. This is often referred to as “syndromic” ID, and is more likely to have a genetic cause.